From the Desk of the Chairman

 dominance to innovation as dharma.

-to nurture the whole human being.
-This session will explore how
+consciousness?
+This session will explore how humanity can evolve

 A Call for Collaboration and Legacy Building